 Rev. Fr.
 Christopher Stamas

 Fr.
 Chris was born and raised in Lowell, MA and graduated from the University of (Massachusetts) Lowell in 1989 with a degree in Industrial Technology.
 After working in the field for five years, he left his position and enrolled in Holy Cross Greek Orthodox School of Theology in 1994.
 Simultaneously, he met and married his wife, Penny, who has given him two beautiful daughters, Christiana and Elaina.

 On October 1, 2001, he was assigned to St. George Cathedral in Springfield, MA.
 During his time in Springfield, Fr.
-Chris implemented a stewardship program, and an endowment incentive program that have seen remarkable results.
+Chris implemented a stewardship program, and an endowment incentive program that have seen remarkable results for the community.
 He has seen the number of youth increase and their participation in camp and other programs grow significantly.
-In addition, he has hosted retreats, trips to various religious sites including the Holy Lands in 2017.
+In addition, he has hosted retreats, trips to various religious sites including the Holy Lands.